IsolationKernel/.github/profile/README.md

 * Group anomaly detection [10], graph classification via Isolation Graph Kernel [11], multi-instance learning [12], graph anomaly detection [18].
 * IDK can be interpreted as a kernel density estimator called Isolation Kernel Density Estimator [13].
 * A new class of clustering algorithms which employs IDK to grow a cluster by treating each cluster as a distribution.
 Two such methods are psKC (or point-set Kernel Clustering) [14], and IDKC (Isolation Distributional Kernel Clustering) [19].
 They are the only clustering algorithms which are both effective and efficient---a quality which is all but nonexistent in current clustering algorithms.
 They are also the only kernel-based clustering algorithms which have linear time complexity.
-* A new class of online Agglomerative Hierarchical Clustering [16] that makes use of the idea of point-set kernel.
+* A new class of online Agglomerative Hierarchical Clustering [16].
 * Change interval detection in data streams [23].
 * Trajecotry retrieval, anomaly detection and clustering [21].
 * A new treatment for timeseries [17,22].
 This is a paradigm shift from the time domain and frequency domain approaches that have been around for more than 100 years.
 * Spatial Transcriptomics [27].
-* Explaining why many anomaly detectors could not justify their detected 'anomaly' to be rare and different from the majority of the instances in the given dataset under investigation [28].
+* Explaining why many anomaly detectors could not justify their detected 'anomaly' to be rare and different from the majority of the instances in a given dataset under investigation [28].

 ## References